Our Expert Collaborators

 Hugh Martin is a family therapist and advocate for men who want to live a life free of pornography.
 Never before pornography been more available, affordable and anonymous and its accessibility is having a detrimental impact on how men and boys relate to women and girls.
 As a result, Hugh is one of a small number of therapists helping men to repair relationships and redefine their sexuality after of the long-term influence of pornography.
+See Hugh on page 33 of Sex 101.

 Melbourne City Mission

 Clare graduated from RMIT University in 2012 completing a double degree in social work and psychology.
 She completed a social work placement at Eastern Access Community Health (EACH) within the Eastern Drug and Alcohol Service (EDAS) presenting psycho-education workshops to young people in high school about alcohol and other drugs.
 Clare has also worked with Berry Street Victoria in Shepparton.
 There she assisted young people in out of home care and families impacted by drug abuse.
 She’s assisted with the Transport Accident Commission’s ‘Vanessa’ program engaging young people in conversations about the dangers of drink/drug driving.
 Clare currently works with Melbourne City Mission in their Springboard program.
-The program aims to support young people in out of home care to re-engage in education, employment and/or training.

 BA, BSc(Hons), MPsych(Clinical), PhD